 After reviewing the incident report, the Director of Student Conduct or designee chooses among several options to address the student(s) involved in the incident.
-First time violations or minor violations are generally referred to an educational conference facilitated by an Assistant Director or a Graduate Residence Coordinator.
-If the Assistant Director chooses to refer an incident beyond the educational conference level, they, in consultation with the Director of Student Conduct, will determine whether the case will be handled as an administrative hearing, a Peer Conduct Board hearing, or an administrative panel hearing.
+First time violations or minor violations are generally referred to an educational conference facilitated by an Assistant Director of Student Conduct, Area Coordinator or a Graduate Residence Coordinator.
+If the Assistant Director of Student Conduct, Area Coordinator, or Graduate Residence Coordinator chooses to refer an incident beyond the educational conference level, they, in consultation with the Director of Student Conduct, will determine whether the case will be handled as an administrative hearing, a Peer Conduct Board hearing, or an administrative panel hearing.
 Incidents may also be addressed through an alternative resolution.
-The Assistant Director and the Director also decide who will serve as the hearing officer or who will serve as panel members.
+The Assistant Director of Student Conduct and the Director of Student Conduct also decide who will serve as the hearing officer or who will serve as panel members.
 Panel members are chosen from a pool of University and Student Development faculty, staff, and administrators trained to hear cases.
 Both decisions are based on the nature of the incident and the conduct history of the student(s) involved in the incident.